 Herring Sanitation Service strides to deliver only the best products and services to all of their customers.
 That is why at Herring Sanitation Service we are proud to say that we are members of the Goulds Professional Dealers Association.
 With every pump installation or replacement, Herring Sanitation Services uses only the top selling brand of effluent pump, Goulds Pumps.

-With every purchase of a Goulds pump, the customer has the option of purchasing the Goulds Pump ProSurance® Five Year Protection Plan.
-Goulds is confident that their products are capable of resisting corrosion, abrasion and other natural forces capable of destroying pumps.
-The plan is evidence of the confidence Goulds has in the durability of their pumps.
+With every purchase of a Goulds pump, the customer receives a two year warranty.
+Goulds is confident that their products will resist corrosion, abrasion and other natural forces capable of destroying pumps.
+The warranty is evidence of the confidence Goulds has in the durability of their pumps.
 With Goulds Pumps, we believe you own the best quality pump on the market.
 More Goulds pumps are sold than any other brand.
-The maximum life of pumps varies, but the Goulds Pumps ProSurance® Five Year Protection Plan assures you of a working pump for five full years after date of installation.
+The maximum life of pumps varies, but the Goulds Pumps warranty ensures you have a working pump for two years after date of installation.

 A simple septic system inspection may save the homeowner a great deal of time and money.
 This service is most commonly used by the home buyer before purchasing a new home.
 A properly conducted septic inspection ensures that the system is working properly and reduces the chances of a dangerous and/or costly surprise to the new homeowner.

-A visual septic inspection may be able to determine the status of a septic system beyond what the average homeowner may be able to conclude.
+A visual septic inspection can determine the status of a septic system beyond what the average homeowner is be able to.
 We ask that there be running water in the house so we can observe the flow through the tank.
 The inspection consists of a visual scan of the inside of the tank to make sure that the liquids are flowing into the tank and out to the leach fields properly without restriction.
-We check to make sure that the baffles are intact, and the sludge level is observed to ensure the tank has been maintained properly in the past.
-We then walk around the entire property to check for any soft or wet spots that would show the leach fields are not working properly.
+We check to make sure that the baffles are intact, and the level of solids is observed to ensure the tank has been maintained properly in the past.
+We also walk the property to check for any soft or wet spots that would suggest the leach fields are not working properly.

-Other inspection services include a visual inspection of the distribution box, to further evaluate the status of the leach fields.
+Other inspection services include a visual inspection of the distribution box and leach fields using a video camera, to further evaluate the status of the distribution system.
 Visit our Septic Inspections page to find out more about the Septic Inspection options available for you.